 1. Get your Balance sheet in order

 First things first, you have to keep track of all your expenses, and this means opening up a business account.
 This can be quite challenging for many aspiring entrepreneurs.
-So first things first, register your company with Companies House, get your business registration number, open up a bank account, and get an online bookkeeping platform to help you stay organized with all your expenses.
-From there you can move on to tip 2 to 5 in which we will describe to you the different methods that can determine the valuation of your startup.
+So first things first, register your company with Companies House.
+Secondly, get your business registration number.
+Thirdly, open up a bank account.
+And lastly, get an online bookkeeping platform to help you stay organized with all your expenses.
+From there you can move on to tip 2 to 5 in which we will describe to you the different methods.
+This can determine the valuation of your startup.
 Some can be done independently and others will require more than one method.
 So carry on and let’s see how to best evaluate your startup.

 2. Get your Balance Sheet in check